 Having studied under Grand Master J. Teasley since 2002, she has learned Yang, Chen and Wudang styles of Tai Chi and has incorporated these styles into her teaching.
 She has expertise in some Tai Chi weapons such as Yang Style Tai Chi straight sword, broadsword, fan, and pole.
 After being diagnosed with MS in 2010 Pam has adapted the forms originally developed by Grand Master Teasley for his MS students into her curriculum.

 Shifu Pam has taught Tai Chi and Qigong at adult education classes in Freeport, Baldwin ,and Rockville Centre, NY and continues to teach weekly classes at Bethlehem Lutheran Church in Baldwin, NY and other venues.
-In 2017 she developed a Kids Tai Chi curriculum and currently teaches =at a local after school program.
+In 2017 she developed a Kids Tai Chi curriculum and has taught at a local after school program.

 She is a certified Tai Chi and Qigong instructor through the American Tai Chi Qigong Association (ATCQA).

 She has participated in demonstrations at World Tai Chi Day in Central Park, NY and was selected by Sifu Teasley to participate in the World Culture Open in Seoul, Korea in 2004.

 Losi Bill Neylon has been studying Tai Chi Chuan for over 16 years and is a black sash.
 He has focused on Yang style Tai Chi as well as learning elements of Chen style.
 He has participated in demonstrations at World Tai Chi Day in Central Park, NY and at area libraries and other venues on Long Island, NY.